 Brad Lynch and David Brininstool

 David Brininstool and Brad Lynch met while working together at Chicago-based Pappageorge Haymes in the 1980s.
 Previously, Brininstool worked at Skidmore, Owings & Merrill following his graduate and undergraduate studies at the University of Michigan.
-Lynch was educated at the University of Wisconsin before working as a construction and project manager for the restoration of several Frank Lloyd Wright structures, including the National Landmarked First Herbert Jacobs House, Wright’s first Usonian House.
+Lynch was educated at the University of Wisconsin before working as a construction and project manager for the restoration of several Frank Lloyd Wright structures, including the National Landmarked Herbert Jacobs House, Wright’s first Usonian House and now a National Landmark and UNESCO World Heritage Site.

 The partners exploit their expertise in a mutually reinforcing manner that extracts maximum benefit from their combined eight decades of professional experience.
 Both principals remain fully engaged throughout the life of each project, and their collaborative process includes all stakeholders, including clients, consultants, and community and government entities.